Designing networks

 n_locations = 1

-def bridge(self, agent):
+def bridge(self, actor):

-return agent.group
+return actor.group

-for i, agent in enumerate(model.agents):
+for i, actor in enumerate(env.actors):

-agent.group = i % N_GROUPS
+actor.group = i % N_GROUPS

 creator.create_locations(